Nick Freitas: Political views

 In the House of Delegates, Freitas has been described as having a "conservative voting record and libertarian streak."

 He has called for the repeal of the Affordable Care Act (Obamacare), describing it as a "cancer."
 He supports the construction of a wall on the border with Mexico.
 In 2016, he urged the Culpeper County School Board to disregard an Obama administration mandate that transgender students be allowed the use of the restrooms that correspond to their gender identity.
 He called it unconstitutional, and said the Obama administration does not "get to arbitrarily redefine what gender means."

 In 2018, Freitas praised Donald Trump, saying he had been a stronger leader in his first year than Barack Obama had been during his eight years.
 Freitas has called for abolishing the federal income tax, replacing it with a national sales tax.
 He supported the 2017 Republican tax legislation.
 In 2018, Freitas opposed the Iran nuclear agreement and supported Trump's decision to withdraw the U.S. from it.

 In 2020, Freitas voted against legislation in the Virginia General Assembly to gradually increase the state minimum wage to $12 per hour by 2023.
 He opposes proposals to increase the federal minimum wage.

 Freitas voted in favor of marijuana decriminalization during the January 2020 session of the General Assembly.
 He stated: "I'd rather we use law enforcement resources to go after violent criminals and people that are creating victims."

 In a speech given in March 2018 on the floor of the House of Delegates, Freitas voiced opposition to further gun control proposals following the mass shooting at Marjory Stoneman Douglas High School in Parkland, Florida.
 The speech went viral and drew over 11 million views on Freitas's Facebook page.

+In a Facebook post made immediately in the wake of the assassination of Charlie Kirk, Freitas claimed that America was embroiled in "a war between diametrically opposed worldviews which cannot peacefully coexist with one another," and that there is "no point in pretending anymore" that Americans are "one people".
+Freitas asserted that "the other side murdered him," broadly blaming the American left, and called for the destruction of its "godless" and "evil" ideology.
+Freitas' statement was shared nearly 35,000 times on X. Virginia House Speaker Don Scott released a statement objecting to the assertions made in delegate Freitas' post, renewed calls for unity and the denouncement of political violence, and called on Republican Party leaders in Virginia to condemn such escalatory language.